Google Map: San Diego, CA

 Live streaming Flash cam on San Diego Bay Cam from Coronado Island.

-This webcam is live from the Beach Cottages at Pacific Beach.
-This streaming pan, tilt and zoom cam requires a Java plug-in.
+This cam is streaming live from the Bahia Resort Hotel This automated pan, tilt and zoom webcam.

 Kelp Cam